cbialorucki/cse210-tc03/README.md

 My name is Canyon I am very grateful to CJ for helping me out with this!
 I had a lot of issues with this!
 I had never used git or github before and he was very helpful with this!
 I think He deserves extra credit or something!
 He was definently the group leader today!!!!!!

+My name is Braiden and I am from San Diego California.
+I am currently studying Computer Science as my major and trying to learn as much as I can about programming.
+Hello everyone and I will try and help where I can.